kabartolo/launch-school/210_js/basics/notes.md

 <a name="operators"></a>
 ### Operators

-Operators tell the computer to perform operators on values (operands)
+Operators tell the computer to perform operations on values (operands)

 #### Arithmetic Operators